FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 # Exercise 2

-In this exercise we’ll create media query helpers inside your project using SASS mixins and the `@content` directive, for common breakpoints.
+In this exercise we’ll create media query helpers inside your project using Sass mixins and the `@content` directive, for common breakpoints.
 We’ll then discuss, how this techniques saves time when developing responsive websites.

 ---
 template: inverse

-#BONUS ROUND
+# BONUS ROUND

 ---
 class: center, middle

-Implement SASS sourcemaps using Google Chrome:
+Implement Sass sourcemaps using Google Chrome:

 https://github.com/dlmanning/gulp-sass
 https://github.com/floridoo/gulp-sourcemaps